Concepts and Practices to Ensure Data Quality

 Make metrics actionable

 For example, say we’ve implemented metrics to track consistency in sales data without that many of the sales team’s issues are related to data consistency.
-In response, we can develop a dashboard of unique values and referential integrity.
+In response, we can develop a dashboard of uniqueness of primary keys referential integrity to check if deduplication is needed.
 But if the dashboard data isn’t connected to the completeness issues faced by the data team, the team won’t understand these numbers or why they’re important to each team’s initiatives.

 The data quality metrics we provide should be easy for people to digest, understand, and apply to their jobs.
 After all, if metrics aren’t actionable, what’s the point of tracking them at all?